ArisGr/Mallocing/README.md

 Mallocing is an open-source, scalable library to intercept function calls of *malloc, calloc, realloc, free* in C and *new,delete* in C++ to place allocation objects on heterogeneous memory systems.
 It replaces the original functions of glibc with custom ones by using the respective functions of the MEMKIND API.
 The library is compiled into a shared object (.so file) and then preloaded to the target executable using LD_PRELOAD.
+The library is further extended to perform monitoring of the allocation patterns of the target executable, by monitoring the size and the number of active allocated objects.

 ## Table of Contents